See Also: The Best Hotels in Santorini

 - For Families: Oia Castle Luxury Suites is an adults-only hotel open to guests 12 years and older.
 There are no amenities or facilities for children.
 For families with older kids, the Olympic Deluxe Pool Villa is the best option.
-This 2-bedroom (1 king and 1 queen), 2-bathroom suite includes a separate living room with a single-sized sofa bed, a full kitchen, a 2-floor balcony (sunbeds on the top floor and dining table on the bottom), and an indoor, heated cave pool.
+This 2-bedroom (1 king and 1 queen), 2-bathroom suite includes a separate living room with a single-sized sofa bed, a full kitchen, a 2-floor balcony (sunbeds on the top floor and dining table on the bottom), and an outdoor, heated cave pool.

 Oia Castle Luxury Suites – Local Transport

 - Walking: The hotel is located in the western part of Oia under the castle ruins, within a short walking distance to the area’s best restaurants, shopping, and sights.
 Ammoudi Bay is accessible via a steep and winding path, easy to descend the 350m (6-minute walk) down, but arduous going back up; many people taxi back to the top.
 This is the pedestrian heart of Oia, and any necessities can be found within 3 to 8 minutes’ walk.